Resolution of singularities of an idealistic filtration in dimension 3 after Benito-Villamayor

-The classical algorithm in characteristic zero works by induction on dimension, based upon the notion of a \it smooth \rm hypersurface of maximal contact, as reviewed in \S 3.
-Narasimhan's example (cf. Remark 1 in \S 3) tells us, however, that there is no hope of finding a \it smooth \rm hypersurface of maximal contact in positive characteristic.
+\end{remark} \end{subsection} \begin{subsection}{Inductive scheme on the invariant ``$\sigma$''} The classical algorithm in characteristic zero works by induction on dimension, based upon the notion of a \emph{smooth} hypersurface of maximal contact, as reviewed in \S 3.
+Narasimhan's example (cf. Remark 1 in \S 3) tells us, however, that there is no hope of finding a \emph{smooth} hypersurface of maximal contact in positive characteristic.
 The following proposition gives rise to the notion of ``a leading generator system'' (called an LGS for short), which we consider as a collective substitute in positive characteristic for the notion of a hypersurface of maximal contact (called an HMC for short) in characteristic zero.
-Our algorithm in positive characteristic works by induction on \text{the invariant ``$\sigma$}", based upon the notion of an LGS.
-Roughly speaking, introducing the notion of an LGS corresponds to considering \it singular \rm hypersurfaces of maximal contact.
+Our algorithm in positive characteristic works by induction on the invariant ``$\sigma$'', based upon the notion of an LGS.
+Roughly speaking, introducing the notion of an LGS corresponds to considering \emph{singular} hypersurfaces of maximal contact.